letsencrypt/cp-cps/CPS.md

 ISRG Root CA ECDSA Private Keys are at least 384 bits in length.

-ISRG Intermediate CA RSA Private Keys are at least 2048 bits in length.
+ISRG Subordinate CA RSA Private Keys are at least 2048 bits in length.

-ISRG Intermediate CA ECDSA Private Keys are at least 384 bits in length.
+ISRG Subordinate CA ECDSA Private Keys are at least 384 bits in length.

 ### 6.1.6 Public key parameters generation and quality checking